Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Quick-Start-Phase-3.md

 Now you have created your bootstrapped environment you can deploy you Azure landing zone by triggering the continuous delivery pipeline in your version control system.

+> [!NOTE]
+> If you encounter permission errors while running the pipelines, please note that it may take some time for permissions to fully propagate.
+Although the pipelines include retry logic to manage this, it can sometimes take up to 30 minutes for the permissions to take effect.

 ### 3.1.1 Azure DevOps

 1. Navigate to [dev.azure.com](https://dev.azure.com) and sign in to your organization.